What is a NONPROFIT LIFECYCLE?

 What is the NONPROFIT LIFECYCLE Approach?

 In 2001, Susan Kenny Stevens compiled her 30 years of non-profit experience and research into an approach based on a framework designed to assess a non-profit organization’s health and capacity as it moves through various stages of development: idea, start-up, growth, maturity, decline, turnaround and terminal.
-She outlined her approach in her book Nonprofit Lifecycles: Stage-based Wisdom for Non-profit Capacity (updated in 2008).
+She outlined her approach in her book Nonprofit Lifecycles: Stage-based Wisdom for Non-profit Capacity.
 Her work helps highlight the importance of the key capacity areas, or “table legs”, of governance, management, administration and resources, that must be operating in balance to support a non-profit’s programs and mission.

 The NonProfit Lifecycle Approach: